Saturday, February 3, 2024

 The Cookout: A Black History Month Celebration is one of Hotspots!
 Happening Out’s continuing efforts to showcase that the City of Wilton Manors is welcoming to all races and ethnicities, and is committed to building upon the race relations within the diverse Island City.

 The Cookout acts as a fundraiser that donates all proceeds from the celebration to a worthy organization that provide services in the advancement of Black and Brown LGBTQ+ people.
-The inaugural 2022 celebration awarded Ujima Men’s Collective, a collective of Black same gender loving men who will educate, inform, encourage, and advocate for themselves and the greater community.

 THE COOKOUT 2023 HIGHLIGHTS

 – Food, Drinks, Music, and Games

 – All proceeds go to Black LGBTQ+ Liberation, Inc.(BLINC)

 – 1st ever Public Reading of City’s Black History Month Honoree Proclamation

 Black History Month Nominations.
 The City of Wilton selects a Black Business and/or Community Member for a City Proclamation with nominations submitted by the community.
 The selected Black History Month recipients will be honored with a City Proclamation that will be read publicly at The Cookout.
 Nominations will open November 2024.

 2023 Proclamation Recipients: